About 456 Berea Street

 Had I started from scratch now I would have used hyphens instead since they are slightly better for both readability and SEO.
 I would also have considered using shorter URLs that don’t include the entire page title.
 They do sometimes become awfully long with the current setup.

-If you find an error in a post, or just disagree with what I am saying, each post has a link to my contact form, which you are welcome to use.
+If you find an error in a post, or just disagree with what I am saying, each post has mailto-link that you are welcome to use.